-The Title III program at Broken Arrow Public Schools provides high quality, research-based English language instruction, as well as cultural and community support in order to engage ELL, bilingual and immigrant students in grades Pre-K through 12.
-Students enrolled at Broken Arrow Public Schools represent more than 50 different countries and 57 different languages.
+The Title III program at Broken Arrow Public Schools (BAPS) provides high quality, research-based English language instruction, as well as cultural and community support in order to engage English language learners (ELL), bilingual and immigrant students in grades Pre-K through 12.
+Students enrolled at BAPS represent more than 50 different countries and 57 different languages.

 Title III Parent Liaison

-Broken Arrow's Title III Parent Liaison Grace Guerrero is available to assist families enrolling in Broken Arrow Public Schools, finding community resources and facilitating communication with the school staff.
+BAPS's Title III Parent Liaison, Grace Guerrero, is available to assist families enrolling in BAPS, finding community resources and facilitating communication with the school staff.
 Ms. Guerrero is fluent in English and Spanish but can also work with families who speak other languages as well.
 Ms. Guerrero also presents parent outreach workshops at school sites and organizes district outreach events for multilingual families.
-Her office is located at Central on Main, located at 210 N. Main St. For more information, please contact her at 918-259-4301 or firstname.lastname@example.org.
+Her office is located at Central on Main, located at 210 N. Main St. For more information, please contact Ms. Guerrero at 918-259-7404 or firstname.lastname@example.org.

 ELL Parental Rights and Responsibilities

 - You have the right to understand your child’s level of English proficiency.